DraftKings Promo Code Delivers $300 Bonus for NFL Conference Championships

 Key terms and conditions include:

-For example, if you bet $5 on the Patriots to cover the spread against Denver and they win, you'll receive your original winnings plus $300 in bonus bets.
-However, if New England fails to cover, you'll only lose your initial $5 wager with no bonus bets awarded.
-The same applies to NFC Championship betting, where a successful $5 wager on the Seahawks or Rams would trigger the full bonus.
+For example, a $5 bet on the Patriots to cover the spread against Denver would trigger the bonus if New England beats the number.
+Conversely, if the Broncos cover and the Patriots bet loses, no bonus bets are awarded.
+The same logic applies to NFC Championship wagers on Seahawks-Rams markets.

 This DraftKings promo is available to new customers in the following states: AZ, CO, CT, DC, IA, IL, IN, KS, KY, LA, MA, MD, ME, MI, NC, NJ, NY, OH, PA, TN, VA, VT, WV, WY.
 Bonus not available in Ontario, Canada.

-Claiming this DraftKings Sportsbook promo code offer takes just minutes and positions you perfectly for Sunday's championship games.
+Claiming this DraftKings Sportsbook promo code offer takes just minutes before kickoff of the conference championships.

-- Register by tapping the link in this article to create your DraftKings Sportsbook account and verify your identity.

-- Make your first deposit of at least $5 using PayPal, debit card, or another preferred payment method.

-- Select your bonus token and place a qualifying $5 bet on any sports market, including the AFC or NFC Championship games.
+- Place a $5 qualifying bet on any AFC or NFC Championship market.

-For more details about this operator's features and betting options, check out our comprehensive DraftKings review.
+New users can explore additional features and betting options by reading our comprehensive DraftKings review.

 - NFL First Half Early Exit: DraftKings’ Early Exit program gives you cash credits if your wager is heavily affected by a player who leaves the game in the first half due to injury and does not return.